-The client has a white list of allowed requests (expressed as a JSON file), ensuring that only requests which are required for Snyk to function are proxied.
+The Broker client has a white list of allowed requests (expressed as a JSON file), ensuring that only requests which are required for Snyk to function are proxied.
 All other requests are dropped.
 Requests are filtered on both request path, and JSON body.

-To create a GitHub Enterprise token:
+To create a GitHub personal access token:

-- navigate to “/settings/tokens” in your web browser. e.g. for github.com, go to https://github.com/settings/tokens
+- navigate to “/settings/tokens” in your web browser. e.g. for GitHub.com, go to https://github.com/settings/tokens

 - click on the “Generate new token” button